-Without the knowledge of what’s specifically needed to keep you safe and stable, you can’t be expected to know what parts of your recovery routine to protect.
-Without this you spin into an obsessive over-protection of everything.
-Through self-knowledge you may discover that you can go without a week of AA meetings without it affecting your mood/sobriety.
+Without the knowledge of what you specifically need to remain stable, you won’t know what parts of your recovery routine to protect.
+Without knowing what to protect you can spin into an obsessive over-protection of everything.
+Through self-knowledge you might discover that you can miss a week of AA meetings without it affecting your mood/sobriety.
 Yet you can’t miss your therapy session, or pig-out on chocolate, or have two late nights in a row without having a negative impact.
-By knowing yourself you discover wiggle-room.
-In so doing your life gains space, with recovery being an vital component of your life, rather than it be all-consuming and unforgiving.
+Thanks to this type of knowledge you discover your wiggle-room.
+And by having wiggle-room your life gains space.
+Recovery becomes a vital component of your life, rather than it be all-consuming and unforgiving.

 7. You’ll learn to rely on yourself for support

-We each need a recovery support team – people and resources we can call upon to help us achieve and maintain a stable recovery.
-The hub of this team is you, around whom everyone else revolves.
-As you come to learn more about yourself, and your health issue – you’ll feel more of a valuable contributor to the team.
-The more you know, the more you are able to understand, which means you can have a more engaged and informed dialogue with your doctor/therapist.
+We each need a recovery support team.
+We need people and resources we can call upon to help us achieve and maintain a stable recovery.
+The hub of this support team is you, around whom everyone else revolves.
+As you come to learn more about yourself, and your health issue – you’ll be more of a valuable contributor to the team.
+The more you know the better able you are to have an engaged and informed dialogue with your doctor/therapist.

 Take good care of yourself

 *This article was written when moodfoodmove’s focus was people affected by depression and addiction.
 Whilst we very much still care about this group, our advice re taking better care of yourself (via good nutrition, healthy lifestyle and a positive mindset) applies equally to all of us.
 We ALL need to take better care of ourselves.